vincemic/cv/README.md

 - Developed Object-to-Relational framework for ADO.NET, before NHibernate and Entity Framework were available.

+**Reciprocal**
-**Reciprocal**, Buffalo, New York
+Buffalo, New York
 **Software Architect Enterprise Management Systems**
 *January 1997 – July 2001*

 I spearheaded research, design, and implementation of a sophisticated datacenter enterprise management system for a heterogeneous network of SUN, Microsoft NT, and Nortel equipment using BMC Patrol and IBM Micromuse Netcool/Omnibus.
 I developed Knowledge Modules for proprietary applications using BMC Patrol agents and BMC Patrol PSL.
 The system centralized management of operations for three production datacenters and one disaster recovery site.
 I created software and documentation for the installation of new datacenters.
 I successfully led a four-week project to install a digital rights clearinghouse datacenter implementation for Mitsubishi in Yokohama, Japan.

 - Check Point Firewall Administrator
 - EMC Storage Administrator
 - Sun Solaris Unix Administrator

+**ClientLogic**
-**ClientLogic**, Buffalo, New York
+Buffalo, New York
 **Chief System Software Architect**
 *January 1996 – January 1997*